mzonov/Android-Interview-Questions/README.md

   The system invokes this callback just before the activity starts interacting with the user.
 At this point, the activity is at the top of the activity stack, and captures all user input.
 Most of an app’s core functionality is implemented in the `onResume()` method.

+  In multi-window mode, however, your activity may be fully visible even when it is in the Paused state.
+For example, when the user is in multi-window mode and taps the other window that does not contain your activity, your activity will move to the Paused state.

   `onPause()`

   The system calls `onPause()` when the activity loses focus and enters a Paused state.
 This state occurs when, for example, the user taps the Back or Recents button.
 When the system calls `onPause()` for your activity, it technically means your activity is still partially visible, but most often is an indication that the user is leaving the activity, and the activity will soon enter the Stopped or Resumed state.